 To create interesting photos, a photographer must define his artistic sense within his approach.
-This sense, which we refer to as vision, will guide him as he creates collections.
+This sense, which I refer to as vision, will guide him as he creates collections.

 Vision is the common point of all his creations; it is an essential personal quality.
 A photographer must always discern which direction he wants to consistently travel towards.
 If the direction is accurate and well-constructed, then the photographer will find the creating process to be smoother when making art for individuals who will define the photographer's community of followers.

 A photographer can always strive to perform better, but someone will always excel more in a certain area.
-It is for this reason that we must constantly pay attention to our technical and artistic abilities, seeking out room for growth.
+It is for this reason that I must constantly pay attention to my technical and artistic abilities, seeking out room for growth.

 You should never hesitate to seek advice from other people, whether they are artists or not.
 Criticisms and comments open the door to progress.
-We exist alongside others, and we can only define ourselves in relation to other people and their influences.
+I exist alongside others, and I can only define myself in relation to other people and their influences.
 A photographer who does not show humility and who chooses to live in his own private bubble will quickly place limitations upon himself.

-We believe that we must always listen to the world around us.
+I believe that I must always listen to the world around me.
 The sounds that emerge from this incessant swarming is a real source for improving creativity.

 Empathy for a photographer is a very important quality.
 Indeed, when a photographer wants to create works it is not only because he has a message to transmit or emotions to show.